-Nominations - Deputy Minister's Award - Workplace Health and Safety
+Nominations - Contractor of the Year Awards – Award for Workplace Health and Safety

 Road and bridge construction and maintenance contractors are finding new and innovative ways to promote and increase health and safety for workers in the road building industry and for the travelling public

-The Deputy Minister’s Workplace Health and Safety Award recognizes the outstanding achievement and commitment to the development and promotion of a safety culture in the road building industry.
-The award will be presented at the Deputy Minister’s Award Ceremony in December 2019.
+The Workplace Health and Safety Award recognizes the outstanding achievement and commitment to the development and promotion of a safety culture in the road building industry.
+The award will be presented at the Contractor of the Year Awards Ceremony in December 2020.

 To be eligible for nomination, companies in the road building industry (including general contractors, contractors, manufacturers, suppliers and individuals) must

 - Be registered and in good standing with WorkSafeBC

 - Have relevance, or have been implemented, on a Ministry project/contract and have a Ministry validator